google/material-design-lite/src/tabs/README.md

   </div>
 </div>
 ```
 &nbsp;5.
-Add one or more MDL-specific CSS classes, separated by spaces, to the "outer" and "inner" divs using the HTML `class` attribute; be sure to include the `is-active` class on the tab you want to be displayed by default.
+Add one or more MDL classes, separated by spaces, to the "outer" and "inner" divs using the `class` attribute; be sure to include the `is-active` class on the tab you want to be displayed by default.
 ```html
 <div class="wsk-tabs wsk-js-tabs">
   <div class="wsk-tabs__tab-bar">